p-grant/data_analysis_portfolio/Study_Projects/Maths/Math.md

 - The *i*s in the equation represent which observation we are working with (person, location, product, etc.).
 - The *X* values represent each observation's value for that variable (score, price, etc.).

+In linear algebra (also known as matrix algebra), there are certain terms we need to know:
+- Scalar: One number.
+- Vector: One row or column of numbers that can be treated as a collection.
+Can be thought of as a variable.
+- Matrix: Many rows and columns organized in a two-dimensional shape.

+An example of a linear algebra equation is shown below:

+$$\matrix{y_1 \cr y_2}$$
 ## Calculus
 ## Big Order
 ## Probability